 - It can lead to better-coordinated teams as well as happier and more secure employees.

 Businesses have developed several successful approaches to developing and implementing a change management plan.
 One such plan involves the following five steps.

+- List the reasons for the change and its anticipated benefits.
 You can’t assume your employees will understand your organization needs to make this adjustment.
 So your first step in developing a change management plan should always be to demonstrate the need for the change and how it will benefit your company.

-Next you’ll want to figure out the scope of the proposed change.
+- Determine who will be affected by the change, and how it will affect them.
+Next, you’ll want to figure out the scope of the proposed change.
 Who in the company will be affected?
 How will it change the way they do their jobs?
 How disruptive will this transition be, and what can you do to minimize that disruption?

+- Establish a change management team, including stakeholders.
 Now it’s time to determine who in the company you’ll need to help you implement the change.
 This could include some of the affected individual employees, heads of departments, an executive sponsor, etc.

+- Step 4: Develop a change management roadmap.
 A change management roadmap is a high-level strategic overview of your planned change—not a detailed list of every task involved.
 This roadmap should include, for example, the change’s major milestones, costs, and possibly a timeline.

+- Draft a change management communication plan.
 This plan should include meetings with your core team, regular updates to keep the team informed on progress, and a way for everyone on the team (or any employee affected by the change) to view an updated version of your change management roadmap anytime.